 - If you don’t have a Tact Bivvy or a sufficient tent (it can get really cold at night), find a shelter during the day.

 - Travel at night in one direction until you reach civilization.

-- Find water to avoid dehydration (solar stills won't work in desert environments)
+- Find water—if you don’t have any water cans with you—to avoid dehydration (solar stills won’t work in desert environments)

 - Attract the attention of people who may be nearby

 And more!
 In our article, you will find other essential life-saving survival skills and tips on how to survive in the desert.
 Apart from finding enough to drink and searching for a source of food to survive in the desert, read about crucial things in our article and you will be prepared to face the adverse side of mother-nature better off.

 In any emergency situation, panic is the worst companion.
 It distracts the attention, blunts reasoning, and can lead to the lethal end.
 Panic control is what you should focus on to be organized and collected to keep up with the hardships of desert survival.
 Tips to suppress panic depend on the personality of the stranded one and don’t apply universally.
 However, these skills should be nurtured and pointed out to meet the tough requirements of surviving in the desert environment.
 You should take constructive steps, act according to the plan that you should outline, and be cool, calm, and collected.